fairyeszhuo/GEO4962-2021/_episodes/02-CMIP6-access.md

 > ## Important note
 >
-> Make sure you stop your server once you have finished your session so it can release resources for next time.
+> Make sure you stop your server once you have finished your session.
+We need to do this to release resources for next time.
 >
 {: .callout}